cyberblast/screeps.behaviour-action-pattern/README.md

 ## Contents

 1. Intro & Description

-  About this repository.
+  About this repository
 2. Creep Types

   Description of Setup ( body, spawning ) & Behaviour of the different Creep kinds.
   * Worker
   * Melee